vladlu/wp-prod/README.md

 [its GitHub page](https://github.com/vladlu/wp-prod-core/).

 - You can specify the desired version of the the core in `core-version` file.
-By default, the latest version of wp-prod always contains the latest version of wp-prod-core specified (I take care of that).
-It can be useful only if you want to downgrade the core version.
+By default, the latest version of *wp-prod* always contains the latest version of *wp-prod-core* specified (I take care of that).
+It can be useful only if you are using an outdated version of *wp-prod* or want to downgrade the *wp-prod-core* version.

 #